 Focaccia is one of those things that reminds me of family.
 My sister and I no longer live with our parents, so writing about this recipe makes me think of all the memories attached to it.
 Makes me think of thursday´s night with our parents, talking about lots of things, drinking red wine, eating this with some tomato sauce, green olives, and some more olive oil and maybe some cheese and background music.Jump to Recipe

 We like focaccia like this.
 Not thicker not thinner, just like this.
-In the sweetspot of it being fluffy yet crunchy at the same time.
+In the sweetspot of it being fluffy yet crunchy and crisp at the same time.

-***We use a pizza stone to bake the focaccia, because it makes all the difference, it makes it cook way faster, which makes it crunchy.
-There are several types of pizza stones, they are placed in the oven before baking and the dough should be placed directly onto the pizza stone.
+We use a pizza stone to bake the focaccia, because it makes all the difference, it makes it cook way faster, which makes it crisp and airy.
+There are several types of pizza stones, they are placed in the oven before baking and the dough should be placed directly onto the pizza stone, this simulates a stone ove.
 It is really easy to get one online or in a specialized kitchen shop.

 - 3/4 C + 2tbsp warm water